Become a Teacher M.Ed.

 As a teacher you have responsibility for minors and must show that you are a person who has the attributes and behaviors expected of professionals.
 All candidates for teacher licensure will be required to meet regulations for working in schools, which include, but are not limited to completion of a CORI and a UML code of conduct check.

 Please note that Massachusetts General Law (M.G.L. c.
 71, § 38R) requires that school districts conduct background checks through a Criminal Offender Record Investigation (CORI) for school personnel, including volunteers and student teachers, who may have direct and unsupervised contact with children.
 Certain convictions may prevent an individual from completing a teaching practicum in a Massachusetts school district.
 Further, it should be noted that the Massachusetts Department of Education may conduct CORI checks “as part of the general screening process for educator licensure."
 CORI Policy

-Prior to working with children as part of your coursework, the school district and/or the university will require you to submit paperwork for a CORI check.
+Prior to working with children as part of your coursework, the school district and/or the university will require you to submit paperwork for a CORI check and a UMass Lowell Code of Conduct report.
 School districts may refuse to allow a student to complete field and clinical experiences if certain offences are revealed.
 These circumstances may result in the student being unable to complete a teacher preparation degree program at the University of Massachusetts Lowell.